yuyokk/yuyokk.github.io/resume.md

 + optimize development for the User Interface based on functional specifications;
 + develop new features and provide enhancements to existing products;

-**Technologies Used**: JavaScript, HTML/HTML5, AngularJS, Bootstrap, CSS/CSS3, SASS, Grunt, Perforce, REST API.
+**Technologies Used**: JavaScript, HTML/HTML5, AngularJS, Bootstrap, CSS/CSS3, Sass, Grunt, Perforce, REST API.

 ----------